as6730/JustEats/README.md

 ### Scrapper

+The challenge was to display the complex information embedded in each restaurant show page.
 Emphasis was placed upon creating a scrapper that would dynamically scrape information from a variety of locations.
-The scrapper always the clone to become more engaging, as searching will yield a large pool of restaurants.
+The scrapper allows the clone to become more engaging, as searching will yield a large pool of restaurants.
 Additionally, scraping allowed the restaurant show page to be an almost pixel-perfect clone of the restaurant show page on OpenTable, and includes true information pertaining to the restaurant.

 ```ruby
   doc.xpath('//div[starts-with(@itemprop, "review")]').each do |el|